translate/pootle/docs/features/translation_memory.rst

 Using Translation Memory
 ------------------------

-Translation Memory suggestions are automatically retrieved when you enter a new translation unit.
+Translation Memory matches are automatically retrieved when you enter a new translation unit.
 These are displayed below the editing widget.
-You can insert a TM suggestion by clicking on the suggestion row.
+You can insert a TM match by clicking on a match row.

-The differences between the current string and the suggested string are highlighted, this allows you to see how the two differ and helps you make changes to the suggestion to make it work as the current translation.
+The differences between the current string and the match are highlighted, this allows you to see how the two differ and helps you make changes to the match to adapt it for use with the current string.

 .. _translation_memory#configuring_translation_memory: